victormongare1/gallery/README.md

 ## Technologies
-Python is the main programming language that has been used in the creation of the web application ' The use of the django framework has been implemented in creating various features in the application Html and css have been used in the basic layout and design of the web application git version control has been used in the managing and storing of the code for the application
+Python is the main programming language that has been used in the creation of the web application '

+The use of the django framework has been implemented in creating various features in the application

+Html and css have been used in the basic layout and design of the web application

+Javascript was used in the implementation of the copy function to copy the link of the image

+git version control has been used in the managing and storing of the code for the application

 ## Support and contact details
 If you run into any issues or have questions, ideas or concerns  contact me at vicmongz254@gmail.com/0792651899 or make a contribution to the code at my github  account - @victormongare1.

+## Author
+Victor Mongare

 ## License
 *{MIT License